-Ohio foster care youth, alumni and allies recently met with Governor DeWine’s Office to discuss the future creation of a statewide Foster Care Ombudsman’s Office.
-Their conversation included the need to reform state child welfare funding as well.
+Ohio foster care youth, alumni and allies have had repeated conversations with Governor DeWine’s office since January of 2019 to discuss the future creation of a statewide Foster Care Ombudsman’s Office, specifically for youth, that is housed under the Ohio Attorney General’s Office

-Julius Kissinger and Violet Ramunni were unable to be there in person, so they shared their personal testimonials in writing.
+Julius Kissinger and Violet Ramunni shared their personal testimonials in writing.

 What is the role of a Foster Care Ombudsman?